 ii) There is no absolute bar against grant of anticipatory bail in cases under the Atrocities Act if no prima facie case is made out or where on judicial scrutiny the complaint is found to be prima facie mala fide.
-We. approve the view taken and approach of the Gujarat High Court in Pankaj D Suthar. (supra) and Dr. N.T.
-Desai and clarify the (supra) judgments of this Court in Balothia (supra) and Manju Devi (supra);
+We approve the view taken and approach of the Gujarat High Court in Pankaj D Suthar (supra) and Dr. N.T.
+Desai (supra) and clarify the judgments of this Court in Balothia (supra) and Manju Devi (supra);

-iii) In view of acknowledged abuse of law of arrest in cases under the Atrocities Act, arrest of a public servant can only be after approval of the appointing authority and of a non-public servant after approval by the S.S.P. which may be granted in appropriate cases considered necessary for reasons recorded.
-Such reasons must be scrutinized. by the Magistrate permitting further detention. iv) To avoid false implication of an innocent, a preliminary enquiry may be conducted by the DSP concerned to find out whether the allegations make out a case under the Atrocities Act and that the allegations are not frivolous or motivated. v) Any violation of direction (iii) and (iv) will be actionable by way of disciplinary action as well as contempt.
+iii) In view of acknowledged abuse of law of arrest in cases under the Atrocities Act, arrest of a public servant can only be after approval of the appointing authority and of a non-public servant after approval by the S.S.P. which may be granted in appropriate cases if considered necessary for recorded.
+Such reasons reasons must be scrutinized the Magistrate for by permitting further detention. iv) To avoid false implication of an innocent, a preliminary enquiry may be conducted by the DSP concerned to find out whether the allegations make out a case under the make out a case under the Atrocities Act and that the allegations are not frivolous or motivated. v) Any violation of direction (iii) and (iv) will be actionable by way of disciplinary action as well as contempt.